MiguelMSandin/oligoN-design/README.md

 testPrimer -r reference.fasta -p probes.fasta -o probes_tested.tsv
 ```

-Here we are using the fasta file generated in **step 1** and containing all potential probes (`-p probes.fasta`) to search if it is present in the reference file (`-r reference.fasta`) allowing 1 and 2 mismatches, and with the option `-o` we safe the output (`-o probes_tested.tsv`).
+Here we are using the fasta file generated in **step 1** and containing all potential probes (`-p probes.fasta`) to search if it is present in the reference file (`-r reference.fasta`) allowing 1 and 2 mismatches, and with the option `-o` we save the output (`-o probes_tested.tsv`).
 This script will ouput a tsv file with the sequence identifier, the sequence itself and two columns for hits with 1 and 2 mismacth containing the proportion of hits and the absolute number of hits for the given mismatch, as in the following example:

 | identifier | sequence | mismatch1 | mismatch1_abs | mismatch2 | mismatch2_abs |